Monkey World is asking for change for the UK pet trade and the legal sale of primates.

 “Some ‘breeders’ have sold the same monkey several times for huge sums, up to £1700 in some cases.
 Many others claim to need deposits for vet checks and transport, with no monkey forthcoming after the unsuspecting buyer parts with his money.”

-The centre said that it has reused 106 primates from private homes and over half of these have taken place in the last five years.
+The centre said that it has rescued 106 primates from private homes and over half of these have taken place in the last five years.

 Monkey World claims that the trade is on the rise with many of the ‘pets’ suffering from rickets, aggression and mobility issues.